 How to Explain Neuroplasticity to Your Mom

+“Everything having to do with human training and education has to be re-examined in light of neuroplasticity.”

-According to psychiatrist and bestselling author Norman Doidge, “Everything having to do with human training and education has to be re-examined in light of neuroplasticity.”
+According to neuroscientist and best-selling author Norman Doidge, “Everything having to do with human training and education has to be re-examined in light of neuroplasticity.”
 Entrepreneur Naveen Jain says that “neuroplasticity research showed that the brain changes its very structure with each different activity it performs.”

-The Brain Is Like a Muscle
+The Brain Is Like A Muscle

 The research on neuroplasticity tells us that when you exercise your brain, things that were once difficult become easier and things that were impossible become possible.

+This ability of the brain to change based on how it’s being used is what makes practice so important for developing and refining new skills.
 For instance, researchers can tell through brain scans that as musicians learn to play a new instrument, the parts of their brain associated with fine motor control grow and develop new connections to other parts of the brain.

 Likewise, when dyslexic children learn to read, a part of their brains called the “left parietal lobe” starts lighting up more brightly than before and becomes more like the corresponding part of the brain in non-dyslexics.